mckgar/chat-app/README.md

 Chat application API

 Goals:
-* Users can create accounts and send private message to each other.
+* Users can create accounts and send private message to each other
-* Users can have multiple chats with multiple different users.
+* Users can have multiple chats with multiple different users
-* Realtime (socket.io?)

 Express, MongoDB